Jump to Section

 Keep in mind that these refer to the worm bin’s interior temperature, not the air temperature.
 We advise using a worm composting thermometer or an urban worm soil thermometer for the most accurate information.

-This option requires the least work, but it also means that the majority of your worms will not survive the freezing temperatures.
+This option requires the least work, but it also means that the majority of your earthworms will not survive the freezing temperatures.
 What will likely happen is they will lay eggs and let the next generation repopulate the worm bin.
+However, this is perfectly fine if you live in a warmer climate.

 The eggs are viable for up to one year.
 If the adult worms lay eggs in the fall, the eggs can wait until the weather warms up in the spring.
 If worms do not appear several weeks into the warm weather, you might have to order more red wigglers from Uncle Jim’s Worm Farm.